winya1/JavaExercises/part11flightControl/README.md

 Example output of the program is presented below:

+Sample output
-Part 1: Airport Asset Control
+Airport Asset Control
 Choose an action:
 [1] Add an airplane
 [2] Add a flight